-This is an exceptional read about educating, from a radical egalitarian, non-hierarchical position; it's a book I recommend to all teachers. -AW
+This is an exceptional book about teaching, from a radical egalitarian, non-hierarchical position; it's a book I recommend to all teachers. -AW

 Rancière, Jacques.
 The Ignorant Schoolmaster, Five Lessons in Intellectual Emancipation.
 Stanford, CA: Stanford University Press, 1991.